stonepros/stone/doc/rados/operations/index.rst

 	</td><td><h3>Data Placement</h3>

 Once you have your cluster up and running, you may begin working with data placement.
-Ceph supports petabyte-scale data storage clusters, with storage pools and placement groups that distribute data across the cluster using Ceph's CRUSH algorithm.
+Stone supports petabyte-scale data storage clusters, with storage pools and placement groups that distribute data across the cluster using Stone's CRUSH algorithm.

 .. toctree::